Songwriters Illuminate the Masterpieces.

 “Songpainting was one of your best concert performances ever.
 In an era when literature, music, and the arts tend to come in a distant second to “reality shows” and endless sports drivel, it’s a life-renewing and hope-affirming moment to hear the great music and artistry of the your group.
 I am a firm believer that music and the arts are the ultimate achievement and healing balm for world-weary souls.”John and Mary, Elmhurst, IL

-Songpainting is an ongoing cultural arts collaboration with Jamie O’Reilly at the helm.
+Songpainting was an ongoing cultural arts collaboration with Jamie O’Reilly at the helm.
 Songpainting presents artists, writers and musicians who share and swap images, music, lyrics and conversation.
 Material is shaped for performance pieces, recorded and released on singles and CDs.

-The Songpainting music features Jamie performing songs of Michael Smith and others, with evolving musical ensembles that consist of guitar, cello, oboe, bass and percussion and harmony vocals (Three Muses: Sarah Chang, Nia and Meg O’Reilly Amandes).
+The Songpainting music featured Jamie performing songs of Michael Smith and others, with evolving musical ensembles that consist of guitar, cello, oboe, bass and percussion and harmony vocals (Three Muses: Sarah Chang, Nia and Meg O’Reilly Amandes).
 Live shows feature projections of art by the masters: Picasso, Van Gogh, Seurat and Magritte and others.
 Concerts also feature the work of local visual artists: Iwona Biedermann (Photographer), Leopold Segedin (Painter) Gabriella Boros (Paintings on Wood), Deborah Maris Lader (Mixed Media) and others.

 Songs from the original production of Jamie and Michael’s revue Hello Dali: From the Sublime to the Surreal are heard in this evolving program, with new material being generated on an ongoing basis.